 The aim in the second year of the Course is to further strengthen and reinforce the students' skills acquisition and awareness in Architecture.
 Students are encouraged to develop their drawing skills in 2D and 3D form.
 The design programme includes 5 Design Projects that focus on the various factors that influence architectural form - context, a community and its social values, anthropometrics and ergonomics and the programme culminates in the design of an urban house and a community of houses.
-Architectural Studies which include Architectural Communication, Experiencing Architecture and Computer Studies are done under the umbrella of Design.
-The production of architectural drawings and writing are encouraged under Architectural Communication (measured drawing of a building and an appreciation, book reviews in relation to design projects).
+Architectural Studies which includes Architectural Communication, Experiencing Architectural drawings and writing are encouraged under the umbrella of Design.
+The production of architectural drawing of a building and an appreciation, book reviews in relation to design projects).
 Experiencing Architecture is done through a series of organized visits to places of architectural interest.